jasmineMLewis/jasmineMLewis/README.md

 **Highlights:**
 - Appointed to chair the Scholarship Opportunity Committee, recognized for leadership and commitment among 1,800+ volunteers.
 - Designed and implemented a standardized applicant evaluation rubric for JLNO, establishing a fair, consistent, and repeatable scholarship selection process used in annual cycles.
-- Led and facilitated committee meetings for a 7-member team, outlining the voting process and guiding discussions on applicant selection.
 - Summarized scholarship recipients’ biographies to present to league members and illustrate to the Board of Directors the qualifications and selection rationale for each awardee.
-- Coordinated the distribution of applications, balancing workloads based on applicant volume to ensure thorough and timely evaluations.
-- Volunteered 100+ hours as Committee Chair, dedicating time to supporting local nonprofits through funding opportunities.

 ### **People Housing+**